survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 ### Pushing Parts to Packages

-Given all configuration is JavaScript, nothing prevents us from consuming it as a package or packages.
+Given all configuration is JavaScript, nothing prevents you from consuming it as a package or packages.
 It would be possible to package the shared configuration so that you can consume it across multiple projects.
 See the *Authoring Packages* chapter for further information on how to achieve this.

 ## Conclusion